 A/B tests also contain an auto-evaluation dashboard.
 In the

 report, there are events that are within the evaluation window and in the

 uplifts they are compared to the average performance of all variants from the sample.

 You will not be able to edit any variant that has already been visited by a customer.

-- When going through the same A/B split in scenario, a customer is assigned same variant as before.
+- When going through the same A/B split in the scenario, a customer is assigned the same variant as before.

-- In web layers, each customer is assigned the variant in event “ab test” and will have the same variant in subsequent visits.
+- In web layers, each customer is assigned the variant in the event “a/b test” and will have the same variant in subsequent visits.